-If you’re feeling stressed and overwhelmed from your thoughts or a challenging situation, here are some quick tips to help you find some peace.
+If you’re feeling stressed and overwhelmed by your thoughts or a challenging situation, here are some quick tips to help you find some peace.

 - Use logic.
 A lot of anxiety stems from fear-based storytelling and we let our minds dictate our emotions.
 When feeling anxious, apply logic to your situation.
 Is what you’re feeling based on fact?
 What’s the probability of what you’re worried about actually coming true?
 Is there another solution that can help your situation more effectively than worry?
 What is that?

 - Chew gum.
-Sounds weird but a small 2009 study suggests chewing gum can significantly better alertness and reduced anxiety, stress, and salivary cortisol.
+Sounds weird, but a small 2009 study suggests chewing gum can significantly better alertness and reduce anxiety, stress, and salivary cortisol.

 - Write it out.
 Step out of your mind’s fear and write out what you’re stressed about.
-Journaling is an excellent way to process and express emotions while reducing the intensity of them.
+Journaling is an excellent way to process and express emotions while reducing their intensity.

 - Go for a walk.
 Exercise is a great way to deal with stress and release negative energy.

 - Incorporate yoga into your daily routine.
 Taking 10 to 20 minutes to center yourself and focus on your breathing.
 This is an excellent way to put your mind at ease.

 - Talk to yourself.
 Talking it out when you feel out of sorts is an effective way to work through your feelings.
 So don’t be afraid to converse alone, and feel free to talk in third person if that helps.

 Anger can be necessary, but it can also be an explosive emotion that can have negative effects on yourself and others, depending on how you deal with it and express it.
 If you’re having trouble calming down when you’re mad, here’s what to keep in mind to cool your jets.